 - 1 cup halved cherry or grape tomatoes

 - ½ cup kalamata olives

 - Add the feta cheese to the bowl of a food processor.
 Pulse a few times until the cheese resembles crumbs.
-Add the cream cheese and process until the mixture comes together and is smooth.
+Add the cream cheese, oregano, thyme, garlic, and lemon juice, and process until the mixture is creamy and smooth, about 2 minutes.